 If you believe that police are mistreating you while you are in their custody, don’t retaliate.
 Rather, make a mental note of the mistreatment and where you are in the police station at the relevant times and your criminal lawyer will obtain and review all of the relevant surveillance footage to determine whether police have violated any of your rights under the Canadian Charter of Rights and Freedoms or their policies.
 Your criminal lawyer may be able to use this information as part of your defence.

-If you or anyone you know has received a call from Peel Regional Police, Toronto Police Service, Halton Regional Police Service or York Regional Police, don’t delay.
+If you or anyone you know has received a call from Peel Regional Police, Toronto Police Service, Halton Regional Police Service, Durham Regional Police, or York Regional Police, don’t delay.
 Call Hogan Law immediately to receive timely, practical advice on what to do and not to do.

 Share this Page